Happy Gay Travel

 Not Included:

-• Galapagos Transit Card ($ 20 pp)
+• Galapagos Transit Control Card $ 20 (subject to change)

-• Travel & Medical insurance (mandatory)
+• Travel & Medical Insurance (highly recommend)

 Treasure of Galapagos gay cruise